-Rock climbing as a recreational sport has grown immensely over the past few years; there are now roughly 436 gyms open in North America.
+Rock climbing as a recreational sport has grown immensely over the past few years.
 As more people flock to popular crags around the world, it’s important to work even harder to reduce the damage we’re creating in our wake.
 Here are a few tips for becoming a more environmentally friendly climber.

 Clear the chalk